SMI/SmiServices/docs/RELEASING.md

     Switched to a new branch 'release/v1.2.3'
     ```

 -   Update the [CHANGELOG](/CHANGELOG.md) for the new release.
-This involves adding a new header and link for the release tag.
-See [this](https://github.com/SMI/SmiServices/commit/d98af52960214b6ae2c26510e3310f10038b494d) commit as an example
+This involves running the `utils/update-changelog.py` script.
+Review the diff and check for any obvious errors.

 -   Update any other files referencing the version.
 To see an example, check the previous release PR.
 At time of writing, these are:
     -   `README.md`: Bump the version in the header